 15.2.
 Problems with Simulations¶

+This error usually indicates that OpenMC experienced a segmentation fault.
 A segmentation fault occurs when the program tries to access a variable in memory that was outside the memory allocated for the program.
-The best way to debug a segmentation fault is to re-compile OpenMC with debug options turned on.
+The best way to debug a segmentation fault is to compile OpenMC from source with debug options turned on.
 Create a new build directory and type the following commands:

 Now when you re-run your problem, it should report exactly where the program failed.
-If after reading the debug output, you are still unsure why the program failed, send an email to the OpenMC User’s Group mailing list.
+If after reading the debug output, you are still unsure why the program failed, post a message on the OpenMC Discourse Forum.